Frequently-Asked Questions

 Still worried that your program won’t be effective if your kid won’t participate?
 Check out the Yelp review from Pamela P!

-Yes, in addition to weekday hours, we also see clients from 9-5:30 on Saturdays and Sundays.
+Yes, in addition to weekday hours, we see clients from 7:45-4:15 (Pacific time) on Sundays, and we also make Saturdays available to clients in our Gold program.

 We include this “halfway” piece to encourage you to engage with the program on a regular basis, and/or if you’re at all ambivalent about engagement, to develop clarity around this sooner rather than later, as this clarity is very helpful to you and us.
 For these reasons, we do not provide refunds to clients who discontinue their program after the halfway period.
 However, clients who discontinue after this period are welcome to continue their program at a later date, provided they re-enroll within three months of the discontinuation date.